arantesxyz/InventoryMenuLib/README.md

 -   '>' = Next page
 -   'x' (or any other char) = Border

-**The last roll should be ignored during the shape process, making the shape having a maximum of 5 rows.**
+**The last row should be ignored during the shape process, making the shape having a maximum of 5 rows.**

 ```java
 // Create the menu with the name and the shape.